Response-Time-Optimised Service Deployment: MILP Formulations of Piece-wise Linear Functions Approximating Non-linear Bivariate Mixed-integer Functions: Linearisation

 The new constraint~\eqref{eq:qpka:zsos} ensures a convex combination only of neighbouring weights.
 The capacity constraint~\eqref{eq:qpka:cap} replaces~\eqref{eq:qpk:cap}.
 The local and global limits are adjusted using $\dot y$; constraints~\eqref{eq:qpk:count}, \eqref{eq:qpk:limit} are replaced by \eqref{eq:qpka:count}, \eqref{eq:qpka:limit}.

 \begin{optproblem}[tbp] {$\optQPaiii(G,\,p,\,\funcTa[**])$ \\ separate curves, cubic } \ifextended{}{ } \end{optproblem}

 The right term of the objective function~\eqref{eq:qpka:obj} multiplies three decision variables, $x\dot yz$, making the problem cubic.
 To transform it into a linear problem, at first, the factor of \optQPaiii's time-in-system function~\eqref{eq:qpka:obj} is integrated in the basepoint coordinates.
 To understand this modification, \optQP's objective function~\eqref{eq:qpk:obj} has to be revisited.
-In this function, the time-in-system function~$\funcT$ has the same factor $\sum_c x_{cf}{=}w$.
-Integrating $w$ yields $w \funcT(w, y) {=} \text{N}(\nicefrac{w}{\mu}, y)$ with function $\text{N}(\cdot)$ being already defined in \eqref{eq:nis}.
-The problem \optQP can be reformulated by replacing constraints~\eqref{eq:qpk:obj}, \eqref{eq:qpk:cap} with \eqref{eq:qpk:obj2}, \eqref{eq:qpk:cap2}. {
+In this function, the time-in-system function~$\funcT$ has the factor $\sum_c x_{cf}$, in short $u$.
+This term of the objective function can be reformulated as $u \funcT(u,y)$.
+As $u$ is also a parameter of $\funcT$, the term also equals $\funcN(\nicefrac{u}{\mu}, y)$ (\funcN defined in \eqref{eq:nis}).
+This term has two advantages: Without having a factor, the objective function becomes simpler (from~\eqref{eq:qpka:obj} to~\eqref{eq:qpka:obj2}).
+In contrast to \funcT, \funcN is independent of $\mu$ and basepoint coordinates need only computed once and not for each different $\mu$. {

 }